gandji/mymoviedb/README.md

  to launch a movie from the app, and this is "forbidden" from a web app, for obvious security reasons.

  - so I turned to a JavaFX GUI.
+I could integrate the JavaFX app with spring, thanks to the web.
+ At launch time, you can choose between JavaFX app or Swing app.
+For services that depend on being swing or javafx, I internally define a spring profile 'javafx' in case we launch JavaFX, and profile 'swing' in case we launch swing app.

-And I use an embedded JavaFX browser.
+ - In the JavaFX app, I use an embedded JavaFX browser.
 I use an embedded JavaFX browser because I want to reuse the thymeleaf rendering I made, and I still wanted the nice "material" carousel.
 Unfortunately, the carousel does not render as nicely in the JavaFX web browser (:sigh:).

+ - For the browser:
+    - I can call java from javascript
+    - I can call javascript from java through the webEngine
+    - all this thanks to various web tutos.